Niloo-Khn/CraftnoteMobileUITesting/README.md

 Modify following variables in the code if necessary

+Open str.py and modify following if necessary,

+Appium Server listening host and port.

+driver = webdriver.Remote("http://localhost:4723/wd/hub", dc)

 Open config.ini and modify following if necessary,

-Appium Server listening host and port.

-self.driver = webdriver.Remote("http://localhost:4723/wd/hub",self.dc)

 Path of the application (in case downloaded location is different)